-The @QReadOnly annotation is a mutability wildcard that can be applied to types (for example, List<@QReadOnlyDate>).
-As such, it allows only the operations which are allowed for both readonly and mutable types.
+QQReadOnly corresponds to Javari's "? readonly" for wildcard types.
+An example of its use is List<@QReadOnly Date>.
+It allows only the operations which are allowed for both readonly and mutable types.

-The @PolyRead annotation (previously named @RoMaybe) specifies polymorphism over mutability; it simulates mutability overloading.
+@PolyRead (previously named @RoMaybe) specifies polymorphism over mutability; it simulates mutability overloading.
 It can be applied to methods and parameters.
-See Section 2.5 and the @PolyRead Javadoc for more details.
+See Section 2.5.2 and the @PolyRead Javadoc for more details.